lizy14/wft-assignments/javascript-fundamentals/readme.md

 Initially all the 16 teams are located at leaves.
 The algorithm calculates round by round, bottom-up the value of `tree[i][t]`: for all the pair of teams `l` from `tree[2*i+1]` and `r` from `tree[2*i+2]`, calculate the probability of `l` winning against `r` in a single match, and then multiply it with the probability of the match between them to happen (which should be `tree[2*i+1][l] * tree[2*i+2][r]`), result of which is added to `tree[i][l]`.

 Now `tree[0]` is all we want.

+## overloaded search

+A function with the name of `isValid` is defined to check if an element satisfies the query.
+Its implementation is dependent on type of the query.

+After choosing the proper version of `isValid`, a sequential search is performed, calling `isValid` on each element to decide whether or not it should be in the result set.